 There’s a peculiar tendency – more and more people prefer to spend money on experiences rather than things.
 In particular, tourism is an increasingly favored hobby on a global scale.
-Thus, a total sum of tourists globally grew from 1221.4 bln USD to 1552.6 bln USD in the 2010-2018 timespan.
-According to the expert forecasts, in the nearest 10 years, the number is to hit the 2311.4 bln USD mark.
+According to Statista, the market volume of travel and tourism sector is projected to amount to approximately $1,016 billion U.S. dollars by 2027.
+Moreover, experts predict that by that time, 74% of total market revenue will be generated through online sales.
 This is a direct indication of the tourism industry not going to slow down its expanse and development in the nearest future, and many involved processes are to go through digitalization.
 In this age of digital technologies, tourism and digital transformation are surely to go hand in hand and become more intertwined with each other.
 That’s what we would like to discuss with you in the article – the main digital transformation trends in tourism to expect and go by.

 Digital transformation in travel and tourism: top 6 solutions

 Let’s start off by taking a look at a number of the most popular examples of the digital transformation in the tourism industry.

 - Booking apps.
 Applications for convenient bookings are among the most demanded digital transformation trends in hospitality.
 They let tourists book all sorts of things remotely – from a plane ticket (particularly, solutions that help you select from dozens of airlines to get the most reasonable price are hugely popular right now) to hotel numbers and museum tickets (check out the Tigets app).
 Obviously, this niche has quite a high level of competitiveness, so in order to really impress your TA here, you will have to come up with a unique digital transformation strategy in tourism (instead of building another faceless hospitality solution).